 Climbing up your RV ladder can be the most dangerous part of this effort.
 Shoes with soft rubber soles are best for handling slippery surfaces, and you should also ask a partner or friend to spot you if possible, but be aware that a harness and fall protection are the only true ways to guarantee your safety when climbing on a fully walkable RV roof.

 We also want to note that it’s best to leave your main RV awning closed when winter RV camping.
 Weight from snow and ice and the potential for high winds make the risk for awning damage high in the winter.

 If your awning is damaged, consult your guide to RV awnings for information on removal, installation, and awning fabric replacement.

 Lastly, consider installing a cover over your A/C unit because you most likely won’t use it in the winter.
 An insulated A/C cover protects the unit from damage while keeping out those dreadful winter drafts.

 Technician Tip: DO NOT install an A/C cover when your coach is in use if your units have a heat pump.

 Driving Tips for Winter RV Camping

-If you aren’t full-time winter camping in one place, you’ll need to navigate wet and slippery roads when getting to and from your destinations.
-So here are a few quick tips for safe RV driving in the winter:
+If you aren’t full-time winter camping in one place, you’ll need to navigate wet, slippery roads between destinations.
+Here are a few tips for safe winter RV driving: